July 8, 2022

 As a remote employee, who is neither a morning lark nor a night owl, I love my flexible work hours.
 I can have a morning routine without spending the better part of my day commuting.
 And I can work at times when I am most productive, from places where I am most productive, without needing to be at my desk constantly.

+91% of professionals express a positive experience with remote work.
 44% of employees surveyed in Buffer’s report also admit to being more focused thanks to remote work.

 No wonder employers are opening up to the possibility, too.
 Better focus is often the cornerstone of higher productivity.
 For fully remote companies, it also saves the ginormous costs of maintaining a physical workplace.
 Both these directly translate into higher profits.

 Working from home appears to be a win-win for both sides.

 Though remote work seems to have all the perks, it also comes with its share of pesky challenges.

 Distractions ranging from the blackhole of social media to the demands of young children or pets abound.

 Then there’s the looming threat of isolation, of loneliness that dissipates only through in-person connection, of ineffective collaboration with one’s team, of working way too much and without boundaries, and ultimately of diminished productivity .

 Despite these roadblocks, about 75% of the 12000 remote employees questioned in a BCG survey across US, Germany, and India perceive that their individual productivity has predominantly stayed the same or even improved thanks to working from home.
 And more than half of them echo the sentiment even for productivity on collaborative tasks.

 “79% of respondents who indicated they are satisfied or doing better on all four of these factors said they have been able to maintain or improve productivity on collaborative tasks.
 In contrast… When we looked at respondents who are dissatisfied or doing worse on at least three factors, only 16%...said they have been able to maintain or improve productivity.
 That’s a difference of almost 400%!”